-From New Zealand to London to Mexico City, James Watkins has woven a rich tapestry of experience into their artistic practice.
-Their work, deeply rooted in observation and memory, captures the essence of the landscapes and moments that shape their creative journey.
-In this Q+A, he shares insights into his process, inspirations, and contributions to the upcoming exhibition, New Collectors.
+From New Zealand to London to Mexico City, James Watkins has woven a rich tapestry of experience into his artistic practice.
+His work, deeply rooted in observation and memory, captures the essence of the landscapes and moments that shape his creative journey.
+In this Q+A, James offers insights into his process, inspirations, and contributions to the upcoming NEW COLLECTORS GROUP SHOW.

 Your international journey has greatly influenced your art.
 How have the places you’ve lived—New Zealand, London, Mexico City—shaped your creative practice?